-Complainants and Respondents are entitled to be accompanied and assisted by an advisor of their choice in all interactions involving the Title IX Office, including the investigation interviews, and, if applicable, a subsequent Title IX hearing.
+Complainants and Respondents are entitled to be accompanied and assisted by an advisor of their choice in all interactions involving the Office of Title IX & Equal Opportunity, including the investigation interviews, and, if applicable, a subsequent Title IX hearing.
 Advisors may not actively participate in the process or speak on behalf of the Complainant or Respondent except as set forth in the applicable resolution procedures.
 Complainants and Respondents may choose but are not required to have an attorney serve as their advisor.

-C. Conflict of Interest
+C. Conflicts of Interest